rikka-org/Rikka/README.md

 You can either:
 - Open an [issue](https://github.com/V3L0C1T13S/Rikka/issues/new/choose)
 - Join the [Discord support server](https://discord.gg/gQ4uDbZg2u) and go to one of the 2 support channels

+## License
+At the moment, we are currently deciding on the license of Rikka.
+We will update this page as soon as we have decided.